Fear grips India's vast informal workforce as vaccines run low

-CHENNAI/MUMBAI, India, April 30 (Thomson Reuters Foundation) - I ndian developer Satish Magar has managed to get 700 of his construction workers vaccinated against COVID-19 in the last month, and he hopes to do the same for another 2,000 in May.
+CHENNAI/MUMBAI, India (Thomson Reuters Foundation) - Indian developer Satish Magar has managed to get 700 of his construction workers vaccinated against COVID-19 in the last month, and he hopes to do the same for another 2,000 in May.

 Magar wants all his workers to have the vaccine as India grapples with a catastrophic surge in coronavirus cases that has overwhelmed hospitals and morgues, with oxygen in short supply.